suffolklibraries/lgc/content/collections/events/creative-health-12-02.md

     content:
       -
         type: text
-        text: 'This relaxed drawing and mark making session will be led by Eleanor Rodwell.'
+        text: 'This words, conversation and poems session will be led by Dean Parkin.'
   -
     type: paragraph
     attrs: